duncan3dc/sonos/README.md

 -------
 Three classes are available:
 * Network - Provides static methods to locate speakers/controllers on the current network
-* Speaker - Provides a read-only interface to individual speakers
+* Speaker - Provides an interface to individual speakers that is mostly read-only, although the volume can be set using this class
-* Controller - Allows interactive with the groups of speakers.
+* Controller - Allows interaction with the groups of speakers.
 Although sometimes a Controller is synonymous with a Speaker, when speakers are grouped together only the coordinator can receive events (play/pause/etc)

 Network Class